-Our ability to compete may be affected in many cases by insurers or other third-party payors seeking to encourage the use of biosimilar products.
-The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (ACA), created a new regulatory scheme authorizing the FDA to approve biosimilars.
-Under the ACA, a manufacturer may submit an application for licensure of a biologic product that is "biosimilar to" or "interchangeable with" a previously approved biological product or "reference product."
+Education Reconciliation Act of 2010 (ACA), created a new regulatory scheme authorizing the FDA to approve biosimilars.
+Under the AC

+A, a manufacturer may submit an application for licensure of a biologic product that is "biosimilar to" or "interchangeable with" a previously approved biological product or "reference product."
 Under this statutory scheme, an application for a biosimilar product may not be submitted to the FDA until four years following approval of the reference product.
-The FDA may not approve a biosimilar product until 12 years from the date on which the reference product was approved.
-Even if a product is considered to be a reference product eligible for exclusivity, another company could market a competing version of that product if the FDA approves a full Biologics License Application (BLA) for such product containing the sponsor's own preclinical data and data from adequate and well-controlled clinical trials to demonstrate the safety, efficacy and potency of their product.
-Furthermore, recent legislation has proposed that the 12-year exclusivity period for a referenced product may be reduced to seven years.
+The FDA may not approve a biosimilar product until 12 years from the date on which the reference product is considered to be a reference product eligible for exclusivity, another company could market a competing version of that product if the FDA approves a full Biologies License Application (BLA) for such product containing the sponsor's own preclinical data and data from adequate and well-controlled clinical trials to demonstrate the safety, efficacy and potency of their product.
+Furthermore, recent legislation has proposed that the 12-year exclusivity proid for a reference product to seven years.